yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 PHP-FPM (FastCGI Process Manager) is an alternative FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3.
 Adjust fpm values according your needed

-systemd is replacement for SysV initialization. systemd also is a suite of system management daemons, libraries, and utilities designed as a central management and configurationfor GNU/Linux operating system.
+systemd is replacement for SysV initialization. systemd also is a suite of system management daemons, libraries, and utilities designed as a central management and configuration for GNU/Linux operating system.

 First create necessary DIR that will be used during compilation process